 In addition, unlike many other parks, there is no admission fee.
 Of course, these 521,000 acres have a lot more to offer than just convenience.
-The Great Smoky Mountains are among the most diverse national parks in terms of things to do, meaning that they can be a great vacation destination for family travelers or those looking for a more active vacation.
+The Great Smoky Mountains are among the most incredible national parks in the USA in terms of things to do, meaning that they can be a great vacation destination for family travelers or those looking for a more active vacation.

 1. Take In The Scenery

 With unique foliage, wildlife, and plenty of scenic vistas, deciding what part of the Great Smoky Mountains to visit can be a bit of a puzzler.
 Luckily, there are several driving tours and scenic highways to allow you to see wide swaths of the area at your own pace.

 Be sure to take advantage of the scenic pullouts along the road to try and catch an animal sighting, a photo, or simply relax and take it all in.
 The Roaring Fork Motor Trail is a favorite, but some report that this one-way, narrow road can get crowded during peak seasons, so plan wisely.

 In the 18th and 19th centuries, the isolated valley of Cades Cove was home to Appalachian settlers, and now, it is one of the most popular spots in the whole park.

 A major reason for this is that it offers some of the best opportunities for wildlife watching.
 Keep an eye out for deer, black bear, coyote, groundhogs, turkey, raccoon, skunk, and other animals.